CouncilofLorien/counciloflorien.github.io/docs/rulesbook/rulesbook.md

 {: .meba }
 > Rules from _Middle-earth: The Balrog_.

-_Text added by the Counsel of Lórien._

-[^compilation]: This is a compilation, not a rewrite. _Aragorn's Rulesguide for Hasty Hobbits_ is a rewrite of the rules for beginners.
-[^changes]: The change and the source of the change are explained in footnotes.
+[^changes]: The change and the source of the change are explained by the Counsel in footnotes.